WheatonCS/Lexos/test/test_suite/Statistics/Stats_How_To_Use/README.md

 - Corpus Statistics that contains:
     - the average document size
     - the standard deviation of document sizes
-    - the Interquartile range of document sizes
+    - the interquartile range of document sizes
     - any anomaly detected by the standard error test
     - any anomaly detected by the interquartile range test